zachjob/bitmaker/README.md

 $ rubocop airplane.rb
 ```

 Now Rubocop should only hand out a few offences.

 Read each offence carefully to see what line number, and what column Rubocop is complaining about.
-Fix the offence and run again to ensure your fix worked by running:
+Fix the offence and ensure your fix worked by running:

 ```bash
 $ rubocop airplane.rb